NeuroTechX/moabb/examples/readme.txt

    topics.

 2. MOABB comes with working code samples that exhibit various modules and techniques.
-   The examples are categorized into the categories :ref:`<../auto_examples/index.html>`.
+   The examples are categorized into the categories.
    While these examples may not provide the same level of descriptive explanations as tutorials, they are a beneficial resource for discovering novel ideas for analysis or plotting.
 Moreover, they illustrate how to use MOABB to implement specific module.